VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_4 Win32-Dropper/Chapter_4 LAB_Playbook.md

 First we want to check which APIs (Win32 or Native) or if the correct APIs are being imported and from which module or memory location.
-Remember that no direct syscalls or similar are used in the Win32 dropper.
+Remember that no direct syscalls or similar are used in the Win32-Dropper.
 What results do you expect?

 <details>
     <summary>Solution</summary>
-Checking the imported symbols in our Win32 dropper, we should see that the Win32 APIs VirtualAlloc, WriteProcessMemory, CreateThread and WaitForSingleObject are imported from kernel32.dll.
+Checking the imported symbols in our Win32-Dropper, we should see that the Win32 APIs VirtualAlloc, WriteProcessMemory, CreateThread and WaitForSingleObject are imported from kernel32.dll.
 So the result is the same as with dumpbin and seems to be valid.
 <p align="center">
 <img width="800" alt="image" src="https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/93836da7-aaf0-412d-8871-6cea88b00d83">
 <img width="800" alt="image" src="[https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/93836da7-aaf0-412d-8871-6cea88b00d83](https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/facd43e5-6cb6-44b7-b17b-0dfd8faab28a)">